Metagenomics: Species diversity

 Gene annotations provide the "what", while measurements of species diversity provide the "who".
 In order to connect community composition and function in metagenomes, sequences must be binned.
 Binning is the process of associating a particular sequence with an organism.
 In similarity-based binning, methods such as BLAST are used to rapidly search for phylogenetic markers or otherwise similar sequences in existing public databases.
 This approach is implemented in MEGAN.
 Another tool, PhymmBL, uses interpolated Markov models to assign reads.
-MetaPhlAn and AMPHORA are methods based on unique clade-specific markers for estimating organismal relative abundances with improved computational performances.
+MetaPhlAn, Meteor and AMPHORA are methods based on unique clade-specific markers for estimating organismal relative abundances with improved computational performances.
 Other tools, like mOTUs and MetaPhyler, use universal marker genes to profile prokaryotic species.
 With the mOTUs profiler is possible to profile species without a reference genome, improving the estimation of microbial community diversity.
 Recent methods, such as SLIMM, use read coverage landscape of individual reference genomes to minimize false-positive hits and get reliable relative abundances.
 In composition based binning, methods use intrinsic features of the sequence, such as oligonucleotide frequencies or codon usage bias.
 Once sequences are binned, it is possible to carry out comparative analysis of diversity and richness.

 After binning, assembled contigs are collected into "bins" each representing a species-like collection of organisms (see: operational taxonomic unit), to the best ability of the binning tool.
 Each bin consists of a metagenome-assembled genome (MAG), as all included sequences can be thought of being derived from the genome of the organism being represented.
 Tools based on single-copy genes such as CheckM and BUSCO can then be used to estimate the completeness percentage and contamination percentage of the MAG.
+The single-copy ortholog approach tends to focus on the core pangenome and not the less universal elements of the genome such as plasmids, regions of recent horizontal gene transfer (HGT), and genomic islands.
+These regions also tend to be filtered out during binning for being compositionally distinct, so that there ends up being a systemic omission of them, only apparent when comparing MAGs against conventional reference genomes.